This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 Of course, the keyword to consider is “high-quality”.
 Let’s dive into exactly what makes for “high-quality” dog food!

-Try also to avoid kibble, whose protein sources include meat or poultry by-products.
-Technically, there are “regulated” sources of by-products that would be ok for your dog to consume e.g. organ meats.
+Technically, there are “regulated” sources of by-products that would be okay for your dog to consume e.g. organ meats.

 However, the risk of unregulated sources such as hooves or hair making it in just doesn’t seem worth the risk when we’ve got so many good options available to pick from.